johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-browser-policies/KeyboardFocusableScrollersEnabled.md

 When this policy is Enabled or unset, scrollers without focusable children are keyboard focusable by default.

-When this policy is Disabled, scrollers are not keyboard focusable by default.
+When this policy is Disabled, scrollers aren't keyboard focusable by default.

 This policy is a temporary workaround.
 Starting in Microsoft Edge version 139, this policy is obsolete.